DaveBitter/minor-webdev_real-time-web/README.md

     V 1.0.1

+## Note
-    Note: Yes this is another chat app.
+Yes this is another chat app.
 I used the techniques for this app in an other app that might interest you more.
 The other app is an weather streaming app and can be found [here](https://github.com/DaveBitter/weather_stream)

 ## General
 This repository holds the seperate exercises for the course 'Real-time Web', part of the minor "Webdevelopment" at the [HvA](http://www.hva.nl/)